Szmelc-INC/Sigma-L/README.md

 ### Some other details:
 > SigmaⓁ uses port `2137` as default communication's port \
 > If Host has DDNS configured, it is possible to connect to a domain like `szmelc.com` instead of IP adress \
+> Make sure Host has firewall rule allowing port `2137` as well as know's it's `public IP` adress (ipv4, ipv6 or domain name)

 ## Usage:
+0. Setup:
+> First, make sure you have all dependencies by running `setup.sh` \
+> After that you should be ready to roll, starting sigmal from `main.py`

 1. Commands: \
 -`/clear` - Clear the chat screen \
 -`/exit` - Exit the application \